 Bringing your bill is especially important if you plan to keep your number.

 It provides the new carrier with most of the information needed to start the process of bringing your number over.

 WARNING: DO NOT CANCEL your old service before switching if you plan to keep your number.
 The line must be active to port the number between providers.
 If you cancel your old service prior to completing the number porting process, you cannot get the number back.
 Once the number is ported, the old account should automatically close.

 With your information gathered, get in touch with the new service provider, pick your plans and phones, and let them know if you want to keep your number.

-NOTE: If your new carrier uses a CDMA network (such as Verizon or Sprint) you won’t always receive a SIM since the identifying information is stored on the phone itself.
+NOTE: If your new carrier uses a CDMA network you won't always receive a SIM since the identifying information is stored on the phone itself.
 However, activation is still a similar process.
 Simply call customer service to get started.

 If you're switching to a prepaid provider, you also must ensure that there is credit on the account before you can use your new service.